Where'd You Go (Fort Minor song): Synopsis

 The remake version of the video is about a person who loses touch with himself.
 Originally full of life, the protagonist becomes a robot working a monotonous office job.
 One morning, he wakes up from a dream of a beautiful girl dressed in white on the beach.
 He leaves for work, and his buried alter egos, dressed in white shirts, black slacks, assorted ties and each holding either red or white roses, emerge mysteriously.
 At work, his boss gives him a stack of paperwork, which he does mechanically.
 Meanwhile, at home, the alter egos are in a circle around his coffee table, throw the roses in the center, and leave.
 Back at work, he prepares to go home, but is then given another stack of documents.
 His frustrations boil over, and he throws his tie at his boss.
 He runs home not knowing what he is running for, and at the moment that he walks in the door, the last of the alter egos exits.
 He finds a white box that replaced his coffee table and is intrigued.
 He unwraps the red and white ribbons and opens the box to find himself on the beach with the same girl in his dream and the roses on the water.

 Live performances

 Shinoda and Brook performed "Where'd You Go" at The Tonight Show with Jay Leno on May 24, 2006.
 The two also performed the song on Total Request Live and Sessions@AOL.
 "Where'd You Go" was also added in the set list of numerous Fort Minor concerts.
-Linkin Park lead singer Chester Bennington sang the chorus at two tour dates: one at the Dodger Stadium at Los Angeles, California, and the other at the 2006 Summer Sonic Festival at Osaka, Japan.
+Linkin Park lead singer Chester Bennington sang the chorus at two tour dates: one at Dodger Stadium at Los Angeles, California, and the other at the 2006 Summer Sonic Festival at Osaka, Japan.